Timesheet Validator - Validation Rules

 Business Logic:

-On weekdays, employees are expected to work.
+On scheduled work days (weekday or 5.5-day Saturday), employees are expected to work.
 If no time is entered and no remarks explain the absence, this indicates unapproved leave.
+PT employees are exempt from this rule.

 Example: